-That said, Taiwan still bears the stamp of Chinese culture.
-Its cuisine, music and practice of Chinese medicine reveal just how closely Taiwan's culture is tied to that of China's.
+Chinese cuisine, music and practice of Chinese medicine reveal just how closely Taiwan's culture is tied to that of China's.
 Taipei, the megalopolis at the island's northern tip, has that distinctive mixture of tradition and economic boom that characterizes so many of the Far East's big cities.
-Smart travellers get away from Taipei and venture into the eastern reaches of Taiwan, where the mountainous landscape has rendered it an impossible area for development.
+However, there also are a number of other cultural influences, including from Japan, the West, and, of course, from Taiwan's own indigenous population.
+Smart travelers get away from Taipei and venture into the eastern reaches of Taiwan, where the mountainous landscape has rendered it an impossible area for development.
 Here, there are some beautiful, unadulterated wildlife areas offering up a striking contrast to the toxic air of Taipei.

 Evidence of human settlement in Taiwan dates back 30,000 years, although the first inhabitants of Taiwan may have been genetically distinct from any groups currently on the island.
 Records from ancient China indicate that the Han Chinese might have known of the existence of the main island of Taiwan since the Three Kingdoms period (third century, 230 A.D.).
 In 1544, a Portuguese ship sighted the main island of Taiwan and named it Ilha Formosa, which means "Beautiful Island."
 In 1624, the Dutch established a commercial base on Taiwan and began to import workers from Fujian and Penghu (Pescadores) as laborers, many of whom settled.
 In 1626, the Spanish landed on and occupied northern Taiwan (Keelong and Tanshui) as a base to extend its commercial trading.
 The colonial period lasted 16 years until 1642.
 Chinese naval and troop forces of Southern Fujian defeated the Dutch in 1662, subsequently expelling the Dutch government and military from the island.